muhmi/CSProfiler/README.md

 ## Building

-There is a Visual Studio solution and a NAnt build script.
+The repository contains a solution file Profiler.sln and a NAnt build script.
 The NAnt script will generate CSProfiler.dll to Profiler/bin folder.

 ## License